 Prerequisite: V63.0009 or equivalent.

 This course focuses on the economy as a whole (the "macroeconomy").
 It begins with the meaning and measurement of important macroeconomic data (on unemployment, inflation, and production), then turns to the behavior of the overall economy.
-Topics include long-run economic growth and the standard of living; the causes and consequences of economic booms and recessions; the banking system and the Federal Reserve; the stock and bond markets;

-and the role of government policy.
-Note: This course is not required of Stern economics majors, but can be taken as a general elective (but not as an advanced elective to fulfill major requirements).
+Topics include long-run economic growth and the standard of living; the causes and consequences of economic booms and recessions; the banking system and the Federal Reserve; the stock and bond markets; and the role of government policy.
+Note: This course is not required of Stern economics majors since C30.0011 provides an overview of the topics.
+It can be taken as a general elective (but not as an advanced elective to fulfill major requirements).

-(II) ECONOMIC THEORY MAJOR COURSES
+(II) Economic Theory Major Courses

 Introduction to Economic Analysis (T)

 V31.0005 4 credits.